 Pixel coordinates enable you to specify locations in images.
 In the pixel coordinate system, the image is treated as a grid of discrete elements, ordered from top to bottom and left to right.

 For pixel coordinates, the number of rows, r, downward, while the number of columns, c, increase to the right.
 Pixel coordinates are integer values and range from 1 to the length of the row or column.
 The pixel coordinates used in Computer Vision System Toolbox™ software are one-based, consistent with the pixel coordinates used by Image Processing Toolbox™ and MATLAB®.
-For more information on the pixel coordinate system, see Pixel Indices (Image Processing Toolbox) in the Image Processing Toolbox documentation.
+For more information on the pixel coordinate system, see Pixel Indices (Image Processing Toolbox).

 Spatial coordinates enable you to specify a location in an image with greater granularity than pixel coordinates.
 Such as, in the pixel coordinate system, a pixel is treated as a discrete unit, uniquely identified by an integer row and column pair, such as (3,4).
 In the spatial coordinate system, locations in an image are represented in terms of partial pixels, such as (3.3, 4.7).

-For more information on the spatial coordinate system, see Spatial Coordinates (Image Processing Toolbox) in the Image Processing Toolbox documentation.
+For more information on the spatial coordinate system, see Spatial Coordinates (Image Processing Toolbox).

 When you reconstruct a 3-D scene, you can define the resulting 3-D points in one of two coordinate systems.
 In a camera-based coordinate system, the points are defined relative to the center of the camera.
 In a calibration pattern-based coordinate system, the points are defined relative to a point in the scene.